The difference between a good business decision and a costly one often comes down to one thing.

 Expertise in your industry makes all the difference.
 A partner fluent in your vertical knows what to ask, and just as importantly, how to ask it.
 They can read between the lines of a respondent’s answer, spot patterns others might overlook, and connect insights to market dynamics.

-As KS&R Chairman Jay Scott put it, “You’ll know within minutes if someone really understands your space.”
-That kind of fluency doesn’t come from repeating the same survey across industries.
-It comes from years of listening, learning, and refining the questions that get to the heart of the issue.
+As KS&R Executive Vice President Christine Nelson put it, “You’ll know within minutes if someone truly understands your space.”
+That kind of fluency doesn’t come from repeating the same process from client to client.
+It comes from listening to clients, observing their customers and revealing not only what they do – but WHY they do it.

-At the same time, the best firms pair expertise with curiosity.
+At the same time, the best firms pair expertise with a sense of curiosity.
 They don’t assume they already know your business; they’re eager to uncover what’s changed, what’s emerging, and where new opportunities lie.
 It’s that blend of experience and intellectual curiosity that turns research into strategy.

 When choosing a research partner, look for: